openvinotoolkit/openvino/docs/articles_en/get-started/troubleshooting-install-config.rst

    for Docker.
 See the `Docker guide <https://docs.docker.com/network/proxy/#set-proxy-using-the-cli>`__ for more details.

+.. dropdown:: Issues with importing `Core` name from `openvino` (ImportError)

+   While veryfiing the status of OpenVINO installation, the following error message may occur:

+   ..  code-block:: sh

+       ImportError: cannot import name 'Core' from 'openvino'

+   To fix this issue you need to install the `Visual C++ Redistributable Package <https://www.microsoft.com/en-in/download/details.aspx?id=48145>`__ .

 .. dropdown:: Check the version of OpenVINO Runtime

    To check the version of OpenVINO Runtime, use the following command: